 Should you get a bicycle bell?
 Of course!
 They’re essential for letting others know that you’re coming up behind them, or that they’re getting a bit too close to you.
 Also an extremely cute way to trick people into thinking the ice cream truck is coming.

-Saxil Cykler produces their own high-quality bicycles, has a workshop of expert mechanics for maintaining and fixing bikes, and sell a number of great accessories.
+Saxil Cykler produces their own high-quality bicycles, has a workshop for maintaining and fixing bikes, and sell a number of great accessories.
 We highly recommend them as a top choice for buying a bike if you’re in Copenhagen.

 Visit Saxil Cykler